ACTFL Test Descriptions

 You may take notes electronically while you listen to the audio.

 Want to take the ACTFL listening test for a spin?
 You can take practice versions of the test online.
 They will be in English and allow you to see the format of the test and the type of questions you might encounter.
 Keep in mind that on the real test all questions will be in the language you are studying.

 What’s it like taking the ACTFL Speaking test (OPIc)?

-The Speaking tests takes between 30 and 45 minutes.
+The Speaking tests take between 30 and 45 minutes.
 During that time you will be asked questions by a virtual avatar.
 Your answers will be recorded and someone will listen to your recorded responses and rate them later.

 There is a Demo OPIc, which you can view as many times as you want to become more comfortable with the avatar format.